lithops-cloud/lithops/runtime/azure_containers/README.md

         $ docker login

     Update the Dockerfile that better fits to your requirements with your required system packages and Python modules.
-    If you need another Python version, for example Python 3.12, you must change the initial line of the Dockefile:
+    If you need another Python version, for example Python 3.12, you must change the initial line of the Dockerfile:

         $ lithops runtime build -b azure_containers docker_username/runtimename:tag